-Love to all, Father Claremore, Oklahoma, is mentioned in reference to the town's "Radium Water," marketed as a remedy for many ailments.
+Love to all, Father Claremore, Oklahoma, is mentioned about the town's "Radium Water," marketed as a remedy for many ailments.

 There's a sad footnote concerning this letter's reference to Hattie.
 She was the wife of Mary Alice's older brother Joseph, the only Cessna family member not to go west to Oklahoma.
 Hattie died of tuberculosis in April of the following year, leaving Joseph with three young daughters.
 While those girls were raised by their other grandparents, the event could only have added to whatever drove the Walter Cessna family out of Oklahoma and back to Kentucky.
-One more document: